Federal Title IV Refund Policy

 - Iraq and Afghanistan Service Grant, for which a return of funds is required

-Warning: Federal refunds may result in a student owing an outstanding balance to the university.
+Warning: Federal, state, and institutional refunds may result in a student owing an outstanding balance to the university.